Legion (Mass Effect): Concept and design

-The geth were originally envisioned as organic beings with synthetic fluid flowing through their veins, comparable to Bishop from Aliens.
-The design team disclosed that the geth took one of the longest times to finalize, as they wanted to make them stand out from enemies in other science fiction universes.
-The geth were designed to resemble their creators; their hands, head shape and legs in particular are similar to the quarians.
-Most geth share a similar head design which was derived from the geth armature, one specific geth enemy from the first game.
 The design team's initial approach to Legion's concept was to distinguish him from other geth.
 Numerous sketches of Legion with various different head shapes or two or more glowing photo-receptors in lieu of a single bright "flashlight head" were considered but ultimately not chosen as the team changed creative direction and decided to apply a more restrained approach.
 Legion's final design incorporates a ripped off section of Shepard's armor from the first game.
 According to Mass Effect 3's audio lead Rob Blake, the process of morphing the spoken dialogue by Legion's actor D.C.
 Douglas into the desired voice for the character was "arduous", as he wanted to retain the signature granular, "clicky" sound effects of a typical geth unit without compromising the intonation of the actor's performance.

 The geth were intended to be sidelined after the first Mass Effect, and Legion was not originally supposed to be made a squad member for its sequel.
 However, overall fan response to the geth was positive, so their role was expanded for the remainder of the original trilogy through Legion.
 This had the side effect of lessening focus on other minor plot lines, including that of the insectoid rachni.
 BioWare employees Patrick Weekes and Sylvia Feketekuty wrote Legion for Mass Effect 3.
 Weekes noted that the development team liked the idea of the geth intelligence being one that forms by consensus and increases exponentially when they are greater in number, as they wanted to develop something that is distinct from standard organic intelligence as well as typical artificial intelligence or robot tropes in fiction, which are often functionally similar to the notion of how human beings operate intellectually.
 According to Feketekuty, Legion could connect back to the other clusters of geth consensus at will, though the gestalt intelligence contained with its platform is ultimately an "anonymous collective going out on its own" and is capable of operating under "the equivalent of offline mode".
+Unlike EDI, another AI companion, Legion is depicted as lacking the concept of a sense of humor.